The Temple of Trash

 - Challenges1/2

-Inconsistent quality from second-rate materials led to weak joints and uneven finishes, requiring fast reinforcement methods and selective surface treatments.
+Inconsistent quality from second-rate materials led to weak joints and uneven finishes.
+Some pieces cracked during transport, others lost their surface treatment under gallery lighting.
+Fast reinforcement methods and selective surface treatments became necessary at every stage.

 - Insights2/2

-Upcycling succeeds when durability testing happens early and the story stays visible in the structure; coordination is the real tool that turns scraps into a coherent show.
+Upcycling succeeds when durability testing happens early and the story stays visible in the structure.
+The real tool that turns scraps into a coherent show is coordination between makers, not any single material technique.

 Swipe to explore